eoinkelly/notes/databases/postgresql/query-optimisation.md

    Buffers: shared hit={num-blocks-read-from-cache} read={num-blocks-not-from-cache}

-The BUFFERS option shows you how many blocks?? were read from Postgres' cache vs. had to be read off disk
+The BUFFERS option shows you how many blocks (8kB) were read from Postgres' cache vs. had to be read off disk.
+Postgres' cache is a ring buffer so is shared between all sessions
-* Postgres' cache
-* is a ring buffer so is shared between all sessions

 # Scan nodes